By Amy Hunt

 Tips for making kitchen cleaning easier

-Cleaning a kitchen can be tough and labour-intensive, so how can we make the whole process smoother and maybe even a little bit more fun?
+Cleaning a kitchen, similarly to organizing a kitchen, can be tough and labour-intensive, so how can we make the whole process smoother and maybe even a little bit more fun?

 - Turn cleaning into an exercise session: "A good cleaning session can get your heart rate going, especially if you’re doing some of the more labor-intensive tasks, like mopping the floors, "Jennifer says, “One way to make these jobs fun is to track how many steps you take or monitor your heart rate whilst cleaning the sink.
 We guarantee that you won’t mind doing these jobs with the right frame of mind.”